Tasmanian agricultural businesses can source seasonal workers from some areas interstate.

 (SWP) can request permission from the Australian Government to source experienced seasonal workers from overseas locations to supplement the local workforce in critical harvest roles.

-The number of workers able to enter will be subject to Tasmania's government quarantine capacity.
+The number of workers able to enter Tasmania will be subject to government quarantine capacity.

 International seasonal workers - Quarantine fee reimbursement

 Department of Communities Tasmania (DoC) will issue reimbursement invoices to each seasonal worker’s Approved Employer as specified through the International Seasonal Workers application process (see above).
-Approved Employers are eligible to seek a reimbursement from the Department of Primary Industries, Parks, Water and Environment (DPIPWE) for any payments made to DoC under this arrangement.
+Approved Employers may be eligible for reimbursement from the Department of Primary Industries, Parks, Water and Environment (DPIPWE) for any payments made to DoC under this arrangement.

 - send a correctly rendered tax invoice to